guebe/ACSC2024/fsvm2/README.md

 ```

 The bytecode contains 44850 instructions!

-Next I looked at the output of the decompiler and found symmetric patterns.
+Next I looked at the output of the decompiler and found symmetric patterns:

+1. 37 constants which are multiplied with each flag
+2. The outcome of this multiplication is compared with another constant value

-I thought this looks like a linear equation.
-And then the next one.
+This looks like a linear equation.
 A system of linear equations?
 This was the breakthrough!

-I verified my assumption immediately using grep.
+I verified my assumption immediately using grep (just grep for seek).

 And indeed or each of the 37 equations 37 coefficients where prepared using
 seeks.
 And the outcome of every equation was again compared with a seek to
 jump to exit and fail.

 Next I patched the decompiler to print the coefficients and the outcome of the